Skip to main content

 In channels, you can also use the /automations slash command as a shortcut.
 Slash commands are not available in Direct Messages or threads.

-Workspace admins can control who is allowed to create automations from Account Settings.
-The creation policy can allow any workspace user, only global admins, or global admins plus users with the Automation admin role.
+Any linked workspace user can create automations.
+Broader management remains permission-based: workspace admins can manage every automation and trigger, Automation admins can manage same-workspace automations when Automation admin management is enabled, and other users can manage the automations they created.
 Every automation is bound to the channel or DM where it was created, and that binding cannot be changed.
 If the target surface changes, create a new automation in the new place.

 Schedules